 2.7 - Membership Fee Structure - NNRG Members are responsible for an annual Membership fee which helps cover the administrative costs of certification, market development, and other NNRG activities.
 The Membership fee is payable to NNRG.
 NNRG reserves the right to raise fees if necessary.
-Starting in their second year, Members may be eligible for a reduced annual fee if they indicate during their Annual Renewal (refer to Annual Renewal questions in 5.
-Appendix, Section 1) that no significant management activity (e.g. harvest > 5 mbf has taken place), and they are up to date with compliance.
+Starting in their second year, Members may be eligible for a reduced annual fee if they indicate during their Annual Renewal (refer to Annual Renewal questions in Error!Reference source not found., Section 1) that no significant management activity (e.g. harvest > 5 mbf has taken place), and they are up to date with compliance.